Diet & Nutrition

 Most respiratory conditions are caused by an interaction between genetic and environmental factors such as smoking, pollution and diet.
 There is increasing evidence that diet and nutrition play a role in the development and progress of lung diseases.
+At Dr. Mutha Hospital – a center known for having some of the best pulmonologists in Nashik – dietary counselling is often part of personalized respiratory care.

 Being either obese or underweight can both have harmful consequences for lung health.
+The experienced chest physicians in Nashik often recommend patients maintain a healthy body weight through balanced nutrition to support lung function.

 Asthma